 Unlike Volvo, Ferrari had more than a few models to brag about.
 Some of them were race cars; others were sports cars for the road.
 And yes, they also had grand tourers.
-It could be argued that the P1800 compares pretty well to Ferrari 250 GT.
-Still, it differed in significant ways too.
+You could argue that the P1800 compares pretty well to Ferrari 250 GT.
+Still, it differs in significant ways too.
 Let’s see!

 - Style – The Italian influences are clear when you compare both models.
 Though Volvo comes from Sweden, the slick rounded silhouette does remind you of a Ferrari.
 Volvo considered that to be an honor and pointed it out in marketing materials.

 - Performance – Sadly, Volvo didn’t even get close to what Ferrari could offer.
 With double the horsepower of its V12 engine, the 250 GT was a real sports car, although branded as a tourer.

 - Comfort – Volvo knew it couldn’t compete in terms of speed, so it decided to go full in on comfort.
 In the automaker’s own words, you could get the same luxury feel without overpaying if you chose a P1800.
 Some drivers have noted that the Volvo was the more comfortable tourer of the two.

 - Success – Yes, Ferrari does not make mass-market cars, but this metric is still interesting.
 Here Volvo blows Ferrari away with more than 47 thousand models built.
 We can definitely say that the company managed to get itself a decent piece of the sports car pie.